Instructions to Ensign Draffen

 Instructions to Ensign Draffin, of the New South Wales Corps, commanding at King's Town, Newcastle district, county of Northumberland.

-* When Charles Throsby arrived at Newcastle on the 20th March he found Ensign Draffin a helpless lunatic.
+* When Charles Throsby arrived at Newcastle on the 20th March he found Ensign Draffin a 'helpless lunatic'.
 Throsby immediately assumed control of the district.

 Historical Records of New South Wales, Vol. V, King 1803, 1804, 1805.
 Edited by F. M. Bladen, Lansdowne Slattery and Company, Mona Vale, N.S.W.,1979. p.
 571.